SANYIMOE/cdnmoe/README.md

 ## Introduction

 This is the cdnmoe repository.
-If you want to send your static resource library to us, please contact us first, not fork and add our library. e-mail address: cdnmoe@mojy.xyz
+If you want to send your static resource library to us, please contact us first, not fork and add our library.

+E-mail address: cdnmoe@mojy.xyz

 ## Sponsors

-cdnmoe wouldn't be the success that it is today without our sponsors' kind support.
+Cdnmoe wouldn't be the success that it is today without our sponsors' kind support.
 These companies currently support cdnmoe:

 <!-- * [Cloudflare](https://www.cloudflare.com/?utm_source=cdnmoe&utm_medium=link&utm_campaign=cdnmoe_readme) -->